ACE ART AUCTION

 pencil crayon and marker. www.portprep.com

-after graduating from the University of Guelph with a degree in Fine Art.
+Jessica Masters has been working as a pastel artist and oil painter since 1995 after graduating from the University of Guelph with a degree in Fine Art.
 Her skills include printmaking, drawing, oil painting and pastel.
 She has been the technician for printmaking at UofG, and taught printmaking at OpenStudio in Toronto.
 She was an Artist in Residence at KWAG where she also taught children's art courses, and

 produced a book and video on Printmaking techniques.
 She currently paints full time, exhibits her work in several Ontario galleries, instructs at the Guelph School of Art and understands the delicate balance of raising a family and working as a professional artist.